yugwangyeol/yugwangyeol/README.md

 ## Hi there 👋
-Hello, I'm GwangYeol Yu, dreaming of becoming a AI Researcher specializing in Computer Vision and Medical.
+Hello, I'm GwangYeol Yu, dreaming of becoming a AI Researcher specializing in Computer Vision Data scientist..

 I will graduate from Kookmin University in February 2025, majoring in AI Big Data Management and double majoring in computer science.